The 20 Best Apraxia Doctors Near Me in Maryland, US

 English

-Stewart Mostofsky is a Neurologist in Baltimore, Maryland.
+Stewart Mostofsky is a Pediatric Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Mostofsky is rated as an Advanced provider by MediFind in the treatment of Apraxia.
-His top areas of expertise are Autism Spectrum Disorder, Apraxia, Tourette Syndrome, and Transient Tic Disorder.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Autism Spectrum Disorder, Apraxia, Tourette Syndrome, and Transient Tic Disorder.

 Advanced in Apraxia